 Are you in Ohio (or nearby) & ready to learn more about solar & backup battery power?
 If so, reach out today.

 There are two reasons that ordinary grid-tied solar will not work during a grid failure.
 The first is a technical reason and the second is a safety and regulatory issue.

 First and foremost is the technical reason.
-The electronics that control a solar electric system constantly adjust voltage and current in order to keep the panels operating at their most efficient and powerful operating point through a range of varying sunlight conditions.
-To do this, the system needs to be able to produce quantities of power that are not dependent on how much your house is actually using at the time.
-In a grid-connected system, that excess power is put back onto the grid for others to use, and your utility credits you on your bill for that power.
+The electronics that control a solar system constantly adjust voltage and current to keep the panels operating efficiently as the sunlight changes.
+To do this, the system produces quantities of power that aren’t dependent on how much your house is actually using in a given moment.
+In a grid-connected system, any excess power is put back onto the grid for others to use, and your utility credits you on your bill for that power.